Preparing coarse-grained runs¶

 The mapping definition is close to a topology needed for a coarse

 grained run.
-To avoid redundant work, csg_gmxtopol
+To avoid redundant work, csg_gmxtopol can be used to automatically

 generate a gromacs topology based on an atomistic reference system and a